ni/nimble/packages/nimble-components/src/button/specs/button-visual-states.md

 ## Implementation / Design

-There are three possible values for `appearance-variant` on a button: `default`, `primary-monochrome`, and `primary`, each with its own color scheme based on the UI theme.
+There are three possible values for `appearance-variant` on a button: `default`, `primary`, and `primary-accent`, each with its own color scheme based on the UI theme.
-`primary-monochrome` and `primary` states of buttons are primary buttons, so there should only be one of either in a section.
+`primary` and `primary-accent` states of buttons are primary buttons, which can be used together up to 3 times on a page.

-The `primary-monochrome` button can be used when there is a conflict with color and its context.
+The `primary` button can be used when there is a conflict with color and its context.
-The `primary` button can be used in situations where a button needs to have the most prominent eye-catching approach, or when there is a lack of color.
+The `primary-accent` button can be used in situations where a button needs to have the most prominent eye-catching approach, or when there is a lack of color.

-Ghost buttons will not have `primary-monochrome` or `primary` states.
+Ghost buttons will not have `primary` or `primary-accent` states.
-Outline and Block buttons in the Color UI will not have a `primary` state, as this has been declared as not recommended for this type of background.
+Outline and Block buttons in the Color UI will not have a `primary-accent` state, as this has been declared as not recommended for this type of background.

+These limitations will be included in the description of `appearance-variant`, and if their values are selected, the button will change to the `default` value for `appearance-variant`.

-The current appearance-variant attribute will be used to hold these new states, as its previous implementation purpose is no longer used.
+The current `appearance-variant` attribute will be used to hold these new states, as its previous implementation purpose is no longer used.

+Only the `nimble-button` and `nimble-anchor-button` components will have the new visual design states.

 -   Does the design follow an existing design in this codebase or FAST?
     -   Yes, this follows exisiting button design- only the button colors are changed.
 -   Does the design align with web standards like web components, ARIA, etc?
     -   Yes
 -   Does the design create new requirements on clients or break any APIs?
-    -   Possible breaking change in styling, as the previous style of the `primary` state used in appearance-variant will be replaced with the new styling
+    -   Possible breaking change in styling, as the previous style of the `primary` state used in `appearance-variant` will be replaced with the new styling
 -   How does the design affect testing, documentation, performance, security, etc?
     -   New Chromatic testing for updated styles / states.